In order to properly test your application on steam, you should understand how Steam delivers files to the user.

-Running a closed beta is easy and free on Steam.
+Running a closed beta or private beta is easy and free on Steam.
 It’s a great way to get feedback and test the user experience through Steam, and does not require you to launch the game into Early Access or provide permanent free access to your testers.
 These instructions will walk you through providing closed beta access to your community, and ending the beta when you’re ready.
 If you’re interested in releasing a beta version of your game that any customer can buy, check out Early Access

 1. First, upload a build of your game for your beta testers to play.
 If you haven't done this yet, check out the instructions here

 first and come back to this page later.

 2. Next, we strongly recommend setting up your Coming Soon

 page.
 This provides a reference opportunity to test your marketing presence against the experience players are having in game.
 It also provides the Steam Community Hub as an easy place for your community to discuss the game and provide feedback, and makes it easy for users to Wishlist your game.

 3. Request keys from your “Beta Testing” release override package.
 Any customer who activates one of those keys can instantly download and play, so don’t hand them out until you’re ready.
 Take a minute to review the Steam Key documentation

 so you know what the rules are and how the key request process works.

 4. Keep track of the keys you hand out.
 By default, users who activate a key will own the game forever, but if you want to end beta access or revoke the game from beta testers, that’s fine too.
 When you’re ready to end beta access, revoke the keys using the key banning tool

 .
 You can indicate that you’re banning the keys because of the end of a beta, so users get a friendly message letting them know they’ve lost access.